yizhak-lab-ccg/scXpand/docs/model_architectures.rst

 =========================

 .. note::
-   This guide explains all model architectures available in scXpand, their strengths, use cases, and configuration options.
+   This guide explains all model architectures available in scXpand and their configuration options.

 Overview
 --------